Back to Main. Beware of spoilers!

-- Janus is arguable since, despite being an incompetent quack who misdiagnoses Butters, he is rather soft spoken and understanding to Butters' "condition" and genuinely believes he is helping him.
+- Jerkass: Acts like this to the Japanese.
+Dr. Janus is arguably like this to Butters.
+Despite being an incompetent quack who misdiagnoses Butters, he is rather soft spoken and understanding to Butters' "condition" and genuinely believes he is helping him.
 One of his other personalities on the other hand...

 Eric Cartman's pet cat.

 - The Chew Toy: In the first episode alone, she was caught on fire and implied to be used as a sex toy.
 Eugh.

 - Formally Named Pet: Her name is Mr. Kitty.

 - Gender Bender: Was shown to be female in Cat Orgy, but was shown again as a functional male in Major Boobage.
 Because of this, she is later confirmed to be a hermaphrodite.